apache/cloudstack-docs-rn/source/upgrade/upgrade-4.3.rst

 ^^^^^^^^^^^^^^^^^^
 For KVM hosts, upgrade the ``cloudstack-agent`` package

 #.

-   Configure the :ref:`rpm-repo` as detailed above.
+Configure the :ref:`rpm-repo43` as detailed above.

    .. sourcecode:: bash

       $ sudo yum upgrade cloudstack-agent

 #.

-   Verify that the file ``/etc/cloudstack/agent/environment.properties`` has a line that
+Verify that the file
+   ``/etc/cloudstack/agent/environment.properties`` has a line that
    reads: